 Services are delivered in the community (clients’ homes, community sites, hospitals, jails, nursing homes, etc.) as well as at our locations in Cuyahoga County.
 We have both forensic & non-forensic CPST services available and services are delivered based on the clients’ level of care.
 Our CPST services include the following:

-Our outpatient Medical Management services help to stabilize individuals and help them function optimally within the community.
-We promote preventive care, wellness, and psycho-education in persons with mental health, alcohol, drug, and other disorders.
+Our outpatient Medical Management services work to stabilize individuals and help them function optimally within the community.
+We promote preventive care, wellness, and psycho-education in clients with mental health, alcohol, drug, and other disorders.
 We provide psychiatric services to individuals with thought and mood disorders, as well as persons with dual diagnoses.
 We proudly serve those currently and/or formerly involved with the criminal justice system.

 Our team includes psychiatrists, advance practice nurses, resident physicians in training, fellows, psychiatric nurses, social workers, counselors, and non-clinical staff.
 All residents work under the supervision of our Medical Director or other assigned physician.
 A key factor in achieving psychiatric stability within our community is a strong support system and community connection.
 Our clients and their family members have an active role in discussing therapeutic options, initiating changes, and providing feedback about their experiences with their treatment.
-We have established and maintained relationships with our community behavioral health providers, social service agencies that we enlist on behalf of our patients.
-Our ultimate goal is to achieve an integrated service delivery for all of our clients, which includes primary healthcare services with behavioral healthcare services with one treatment team.
+We have established and maintained relationships with our community behavioral health providers and social service agencies that we enlist on behalf of our patients.
+Our ultimate goal is to achieve an integrated service delivery for all of our clients with one treatment team, which includes primary healthcare services and behavioral healthcare services.

 Our Behavioral Health therapists serve adults and adolescents with mental health needs.
 We provide individual outpatient behavioral health counseling with the goal of improving each client’s sense of self & quality of life to include work, relationships, and daily functioning.

 We offer two different groups for Intensive Outpatient (IOP) services for persons with dual disorders: Mentally Ill/Chemically Addicted (MICA) and Chemically Addicted/Mentally Ill (CAMI).
-These IOP groups are specifically designed to educate and support people who need treatment for mood and thought disorders (e.g. depression, bipolar, schizophrenia) and chemical dependency.
+These IOP groups are specifically designed to educate and support people who need treatment for mood and thought disorders (e.g. depression, bipolar, schizophrenia) in addition to chemical dependency.

-We serve adults diagnosed with a mental illness and substance use disorder.
-Consists of 3-hour sessions, 4 days/week, which include creating a structured lifestyle, individual counseling and drug screens to monitor sobriety.
-Groups are separate for persons with mood and thought disorders.
+We serve adults who have been dually diagnosed with a mental illness and substance use disorder.
+This program consists of three-hour sessions, four days per week.
+Sessions include creating a structured lifestyle, individual counseling and drug screens to monitor sobriety.
+Groups are separate for clients with mood and thought disorders.
 All Dual Disordered IOP groups include gender-specific trauma as part of the treatment curriculum.

 Call the Mobile Crisis Team at 216-623-6888.